wasm3/wasm3/docs/Diagnostics.md

 ## Logs

-To enable various logs, modify the defines in m3_config.h
+To enable various logs, modify the defines in `m3_config.h`.
+These are only enabled when compiled in debug mode.

 ```C
 # define d_m3LogParse           0   // .wasm binary decoding info